-The first think you need to know is that, in Florida, you are absolutely entitled to have the lawyer of your choosing handle your personal injury case.
+The first thing you need to know is that, in Florida, you are absolutely entitled to have the lawyer of your choosing to handle your personal injury case.
 However, unfortunately, there are often financial considerations that may limit your choices if you have already had a lawyer handling your case.

-Taking the following steps will help ensure protection of your case:
+Taking the following steps will help ensure the protection of your case:

 1. Review your Statement of Client’s Rights, Contract or Written Agreement setting forth any terms about how the attorney-client relationship must be terminated.